jboulanger91/fish1.5-release/pages/tutorials.md

 ## Setup CAVE
 - To install CAVEclient use pip `pip install caveclient`.
-- To be added soon : Once you have installed the CAVEclient, to use it you need to set up your user token in one of two ways
+- Once you have installed the CAVEclient, to use it you need to set up your user token in one of two ways

 ## Download cellular morphologies and connectivity

 - Morphology: This [page](https://tutorial.microns-explorer.org/quickstart_notebooks/06-cloudvolume-download-mesh.html) from the [MICrONs](https://tutorial.microns-explorer.org/) project explains how to retrieve meshes for segmented objects.
 - Connectivity: This [page](https://tutorial.microns-explorer.org/quickstart_notebooks/04-cave-query-synapses.html) from the same source explains how to retrieve input and output synapses for segmented objects
-- To be added soon : A Notebook showcasing these different aspects
+- A Notebook showcasing these different aspects

 ## Retrieve neuronal activity